vanus-labs/docs/content/introduction/concepts.md

 Each Eventbus has its own retention policy.
 The default event retention policy is to expire after 3 days.

+### Sink

+The Sink is the target which receives events.
+It may be a [Sink Connector](#vance-connect), Mainstream Serverless computing products such as AWS Lambda, Cloud Function, Knative Serving, etc.

 ## Subscription

 The Subscription is a relationship established between a Sink and an Eventbus.
 The Subscription reflects the Sink's